yulrizka/yulrizka.github.com/content/en/stubbing-time-dot-now-in-golang.md

 }
 ```

-this way you don't test the `CheckEndOfMonth()` function but `processEndOfMonth`.
-The downside is
+this way you don't test the `CheckEndOfMonth()` but `processEndOfMonth`.
+This way you can easily
-you will not have 100% test coverage :wink:
+mock time without the need to do some wiring.